byanofsky/woocommerce-sort-by-stock/README.txt

 * The very first version

 == Upgrade Notice ==

+= 2.1.0 =
+This version fixes a major error that prevented the plugin from working on sites with database prefixes that weren't wp_.

 = 2.0.0 =
 This version fixes a major error in how products were ordered incorrectly.